-As well as using the buttons on the menu, you can use the key combinations below as you type.
-This will help you work faster …
+In addition to using the menu buttons on your toolbar, you can use the key combinations below as you type.
+This will help power users to add, edit and format content faster …

 Additional Formatting Shortcuts

 Prior to the release of version 4.5, WordPress introduced formatting shortcuts for lists and headings.
-In WordPress version 4.5 you can now also use formatting shortcuts for horizontal lines and code …
+In WP 4.5 you can now also use formatting shortcuts for horizontal lines and code …

-Add three horizontal dashes to create a horizontal line and enclose your text in backticks to turn your highlighted text into <code> …
+Add 3 horizontal dashes to create a horizontal line and enclose your text in backticks to turn your highlighted text into <code> …

 The formatting shortcuts for horizontal lines and code are shown below …